bensaadaCanine/terraform-workshop_environment/README.md

 - The instances should allow incoming traffic on port 80 from the LB only
 - The instances should allow SSH access to the admin user
 - Incoming traffic for each resource must restrict the port-range to the minimum
-- For security groups - use "client" pattern when possible

 ### Global-RDS
 Complete all the necessary resources to achieve the followings: